 Nationwide Progressive Candidates 2020; a Multi-Page List

-Progressive presidential candidates are featured right here, on the hub page of my list.
-To see lists of the progressive candidates running for U.S. Senate or House of Representatives, as well as those running for state Senate or House seats, scroll to the state links below.
+Progressive presidential candidates are featured right here, on the hub page of the list.
+To see which progressive candidates are running for U.S. Senate or House of Representatives, as well as state Senate or House seats, scroll to the state links below.

 A brief platform summary lets you quickly see the full range of policies that a candidate supports.
 For more detail, click on a candidate’s name in order to link to his or her campaign website.

 This list is a living document.
 Check back often.
 Until the 2020 election takes place, it will be frequently updated.

 The following Progressive Candidates 2020 are running for the office of U.S. President.
 Their campaigns are divorced from corporate money, and they fully support Medicare for All.